-- Revenue maximization when selling a single item (no capacity constraints) - Demand estimation - Personalized pricing with personalized demand estimates - Pricing over time with capacity constraints - Pricing 2 items jointly - Pricing ethics
+- Revenue maximization when selling a single item (no capacity constraints) - Demand estimation - Personalized pricing with personalized demand estimates - Pricing over time with capacity constraints - Pricing 2 items jointly - Pricing ethics [Next time!]

-Many of these will be used in the class project!
+Some of these will be used in the class project!